They lied to you: Perfect programming is not enough.

 How does the course work?

 Bought In is an online video course.
-I'll email you every week with new lessons and links to videos in the private Bought In members area.
+I'll email you every week with new lessons and links to videos or you can go at your own pace.
 You’ll be able to learn where and when it’s convenient for you.
 The practical exercises can be done on your own or with a group of other coaching staff.

 How is this course different from other resources on the market?

 This is the first course specifically for coaches that goes beyond sports science to give you the skills to build buy-in.
 It’s founded in the behavioral and social sciences, and backed by decades of research.
 It brings together the science and application of building buy-in by drawing on my experience as a coach and challenging you with proven practical activities.